BZFlag: Developers

 The number of contributors to the project has steadily increased over time.
 The project invites all sufficiently experienced developers to contribute.
 Though there are currently 64 listed developers, a much smaller number of those are active contributors.

 Developers are able to edit any of the project's files to make changes at any time.
-However, when a developer has made an edit of which other developers do not approve, or is inappropriate for the game, they are requested to revert to the previous version of the file; most developers monitor source edits on IRC.
+When a developer makes an edit of which other developers do not approve, or is inappropriate for the game, they are requested to revert to the previous version of the file; most developers monitor source edits on IRC or GitHub.

-The copyright holder for the game is Tim Riker but maintenance is guided by Scott Wichser and Jeff Makey as project managers.
+The copyright holder for the game is Tim Riker, but maintenance is guided by Scott Wichser and Jeff Makey as project managers.
 The game's original author, Chris Schoeneman, is no longer involved in development.

 Gameplay

-In a game of BZFlag, players drive around tanks, viewed from a first-person view, in a server-defined world (also known as a "map"), which can be modified.
 Tanks have the ability to drive through other tanks, but cannot travel through buildings or other world objects.
 The basic objective is to destroy opponents' tanks, which are tanks of another team's color.
 Since all players can see the position of all the tanks on their radar, it is a game of outmaneuvering rather than sneaking.

 There are styles of game play that modify the objective.
 Styles are server-based, as the server operator chooses what style to host.
 If there is no special style indicated by the server owner, the only objective is the above (to simply kill opponent tanks); it is called a "free for all", or "FFA" for short.

-There are three other objectives and corresponding styles (four in total): a style called "capture-the-flag" (or "CTF" for short) in which tanks try to pick up an opponent's flag and bring to their own home base, a style called "rabbit chase" in which the objective is to have every hunter (orange) tank try to destroy a particular white tank, called the "rabbit," and a style called "King of the Hill," in which a team attempts to stay in a certain area for 30–60 seconds without being killed.
-If they succeed, that team becomes "The King of the Hill."
+There are three other objectives and corresponding styles (four in total): a style called "capture-the-flag" (or "CTF" for short) in which tanks try to pick up an opponent's flag and bring to their own home base; a style called "rabbit chase" in which the objective is to have every hunter (orange) tank try to destroy a particular white tank, called the "rabbit," and a different way of playing free-for-all called open free-for-all (OFFA), in which tanks shoot any other tanks regardless of the color.

 Servers can change the game mode and have custom maps made to fit the properties of the game.
 Certain thresholds are used to catch malicious players and kick them off the server, as well as message filters and an entire collection of other anti-cheating features.
-There are around 250 servers active at any given time (although only about 10-20% have active players most of the time).
+There are around 250 servers active at any given time (although only about 1-3% have active players).